makenneth/Gallow/README.md

-## Online hangman
+## Gallow
-Online two-players Hangman with Golang on the backend and React/Redux.
+Online two-players Hangman with realtime chat functionality.
+Bult with Golang backend and sockets and a React/Redux frontend.

 ## Stack